joerivanveen/wp-reading-progress/wp-reading-progress/readme.txt

 = 1.4.0 =

 The bar will select between multiple elements when available and pick the first one in the viewport.
 If you use it with a sticky element please check whether it still behaves as you expect, or stick it to a better element from now on.

+If you upgrade from a version before 1.3.0, you have to check the 'post' post type in the WP Reading Bar settings manually to keep the same behaviour.